scariest/google-homepage/README.md

-#A project to make a clone of the Google homepage.
+A project to make a clone of the Google homepage.<br>
-#A link to the project can be found here: http://www.theodinproject.com/web-development-101/html-css?ref=lnav
+A link to the project can be found here: http://www.theodinproject.com/web-development-101/html-css?ref=lnav